Colin Fraser (ice hockey): Professional

 On February 8, 2014, the Kings placed Fraser on waivers for the purpose of demoting him to the Manchester Monarchs of the AHL.
-On April 22, the Kings then recalled Fraser during the first round of the 2014 Stanley Cup playoffs against the San Jose Sharks; however, he did not appear in any playoff games and once the Kings eventually won the Stanley Cup for the second time in team history after defeating the New York Rangers in five games in the 2014 Stanley Cup Finals, he was awarded a ring and was in the team picture but his name was not engraved on the Cup due to not playing any playoff games and playing only 33 games in the 2013–14 NHL season.
+On April 22, the Kings then recalled Fraser during the first round of the 2014 Stanley Cup playoffs against the San Jose Sharks; however, he did not appear in enough regular season or playoff games to have his name engraved on the Stanley Cup upon their 2014 Stanley Cup Final win.

 On September 5, 2014, the St. Louis Blues announced that they had signed Fraser to a one-year, two-way contract.
 He did not win a place with the Blues during training camp and, after clearing waivers, was assigned to the Chicago Wolves, their AHL affiliate.
 On December 31, 2014, Fraser was recalled by St. Louis from the Wolves and subsequently played his first game for the Blues against the Anaheim Ducks on January 2, 2015.

 On June 16, 2015, as an impending free agent, Fraser continued his career in Europe, agreeing to a one-year contract with German club, the Thomas Sabo Ice Tigers of the Deutsche Eishockey Liga.
 In the midst of the 2015–16 season, Fraser had appeared in 17 games for the Ice Tigers, registering 5 assists, before opting to immediately retire from professional hockey for personal reasons on November 18, 2015.

 After retiring from professional ice hockey, Fraser became an amateur scout for his former team, the Chicago Blackhawks.